CrowdStrike/ember-toucan-core/docs/components/multiselect/index.md

 ## onChange

 Called when the user makes a selection.
-It is called with entire array of selected options (derived from `@options`) as its only argument.
+It is called with the entire array of selected options (derived from `@options`) as its only argument.
 You'll want to update `@selected` with the new value in your on change handler.

 ```hbs
 <Form::Controls::Multiselect